digiscot/digiscot-website/pages/about.md

 The programme is overseen by a leadership group drawn from across the public, private and third sectors.
 The group's [terms of reference](/about/leadership-group-tor/) set out its role and remit in more detail.

-Our work on digital participation is closely linked to the wider [Digital Scotland](http://www.digitalscotland.org/") agenda, which is led by the [Scottish Government](http://www.scotland.gov.uk).
+Our work on digital participation is generously funded by Scottish Government and closely linked to the wider [Digital Scotland](http://www.digitalscotland.org/") agenda, which is led by the [Scottish Government](http://www.scotland.gov.uk).

 ### Our blog